camerondugan/camerondugan.com/README.md

 # jekyll-simple.css
-A Jekyll website that's based on Simple.css
+Cameron Dugan's Website is using Jekyll with Simple.css